LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/recommended-actions-with-maven.md

 **Benefits include:**

-* Leverages the Maven's identification of consumer intent
+* Leverages Maven's identification of consumer intent
 * Recommends or executes the next action for the best outcome
 * Makes human agents more efficient by enabling them to hand off menial tasks to automations
 * Accelerates utilization of existing automations by improving contextual discovery